davidcristian/Army-Database-TSQL/README.md

 Implement a set of stored procedures to run tests and store their results.
 Your tests must include at least 3 tables:
 - a table with a single-column primary key and no foreign keys;
 - a table with a single-column primary key and at least one foreign key;
-- a table with a multicolumn primary key, and 3 views:
+- a table with a multicolumn primary key;

+and 3 views:
 - a view with a SELECT statement operating on one table;
 - a view with a SELECT statement that operates on at least 2 different tables and contains at least one JOIN operator;